GithubUser017/EntrezPlantSearch/README.md

 ### If you are not ready to do a plant or phytochemical search, you can do a human protein coding gene search for fun using choice 4.
 This is not a very efficient search, as using MESH  terms are probably best for genes.

-## Recommended device to read output files -- E-ink devices such as Kindle or Onyx Boox

 ## This jupyter notebook was mostly created using the GPT 3 version of ChatGPT.
 Feel free to add and improve the Github project.
 Thanks!